 For instance, a job-share team might use a shared email account, but the person writing a given email signs their name.

 Some job-share teams work so well together that they even apply for promotions or new jobs as a team.
 You could either develop a joint resume or have one person apply for the position and mention your interest in job sharing during the interview process.

 Set a Consistent Schedule

 It may be tempting to split a job share position exactly in half, with each person covering 20 hours a week.
 That may work for service positions, where you complete all your tasks during the allotted hours and few projects carry over.

-But for most jobs, it's best for a job-share team to overlap at least once during every week.
-That lets you communicate in person about ongoing projects, meetings and goals.
-Some teams have each job-share partner work three days a week meaning two days by themselves and one shared day (often Wednesday).
+For most jobs, it's best for a job-share team to overlap at least once during every week.
+That lets you communicate in person about ongoing projects, meetings, and goals.
+Some teams have each job-share partner work three days a week, meaning two days by themselves and one shared day (often Wednesday).
 By working side by side at least once a week, you strengthen the trust and team orientation that will ensure the success of your partnership.

 Agree in advance which person is "on call" for after-hours emergencies on any given day.
 You might want to split each week, alternate weeks or even alternate months, depending on what works best for your other responsibilities.